deepu105/spring-io/README.md

 are also known as "the cloud", and allow you to easily deploy and scale microservices as needed.
 Docker provides a mechanism to "package" your applications as an entire bundle.
 A Docker container includes the operating system and services needed to run your application.
 Often, Docker containers are used for the individual components of your architecture.
-For example, you'll have a Docker container for each app, as well as one for PostgreSQL, MongoDB, and Elasticsearch.
+For example, you'll have a Docker container for each app, as well as one for MySQL and MongoDB.

 To complete this section, you'll need to [install Docker](https://docs.docker.com/engine/installation/).